 Foster Care Numbers Up Nationally

 Kansas privatized its foster care system in 1997.
-Currently, DCF investigates cases of alleged abuse and neglect, while two private contractors — KVC Health Systems Inc. and Saint Francis Community Services — place children in foster homes and arrange support services.
+Currently, DCF investigates cases of alleged abuse and neglect, while two private contractors — KVC Kansas and Saint Francis Community Services — place children in foster homes and arrange support services.
 District courts determine whether children should go into foster care and when they should leave it.

 Over the last four years, Kansas has repeatedly set records for the number of children in foster care.
 More than 7,000 children were in the custody of the state foster care system at the end of March, up 38 percent from the same time in 2012.